dOpensource/dsiprouter/docs/use-cases.rst

 7. Click "Reload" to make the change active.

 =====================================
-Using SIP Trunking  - FreePBX Example
+Using PJSIP Trunking  - FreePBX Example
 =====================================

 The following screenshot(s) shows how to configure a PJSIP trunk within FreePBX for Username/Password Authentication.